gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The third summary is from the Ministry of Rumors.
 I sit back with a thimble of cold coffee in my hand.
 A handful of the Ruudian mercenaries can be persuaded to break their oaths and stay in Coriandel, if I want.
-It's tempting, but no---I might want to hire the whole company back again some day, and their captain is unlikely to feel kindly toward someone who steals his troops.
-Mm, and the Admiral Ascendant of Ini Bantang is discussing marriage with the son of---I didn't care.
+It's tempting, but no—I might want to hire the whole company back again some day, and their captain is unlikely to feel kindly toward someone who steals his troops.
+Mm, and the Admiral Ascendant of Ini Bantang is discussing marriage with the son of—I didn't care.
 I scan the rest of the page.
 Gandan, Lhabde, the minor northern kingdoms…  Ossisswe and the other cities to the south and west…  It is as if a dozen different plays are being performed on the same stage at once.